 - The ruins of the Mogren fortress

 - Walking trail from Budva to Becici, as well as to Kamenovo beach through tunnels, or any other walking trail nearby

 - Fish farm ‘Pojata’ with restaurant and mountain waterfall.
-The only reason I recommend this place is a mountain waterfall, where you can swim in a natural pool on a hot summer day.
-Additionally, this place will be interesting for kids since, in the summer, there are geese, a donkey, rabbits, pigs, a pond with fish and pool.
-The food at the restaurant is expensive and not very tasty.
-The best way to get here is by car.
+The only reason I recommend this place is the mountain waterfall, where you can swim in a natural pool on a hot summer day.
+Additionally, this place will be interesting for kids since, in the summer, there are geese, donkeys, rabbits, pigs, a pond with fish, and a pool.

 - Round panoramic platform at the Church of St. Sava